jooapa/jammer/README.md

 Choose it from Settings → Integrations.
 Jammer validates the configured executable and, when necessary, downloads the official release atomically into the user-writable `<JammerPath>/tools` directory.
 It does not write into the application installation.
+On macOS, the complete unpackaged build is kept in `<JammerPath>/tools/yt-dlp-macos` so its executable and runtime files stay together.

 Resolution order is: a valid `JAMMER_YTDLP_BIN` override, Jammer's managed binary, an executable on `PATH`, then automatic installation.
 The Integrations screen also provides install/repair and update actions.
-Set `JAMMER_YTDLP_BIN` only when you intentionally want Jammer to use a separately managed executable.
+Set `JAMMER_YTDLP_BIN` only when you intentionally want Jammer to use a separately managed executable. yt-dlp cache data is kept in `<JammerPath>/cache/yt-dlp`.

 ## Star History